Baryon-driven decontraction in Milky Way mass haloes: Results

 For halos G1 and G2 the secular decrease in the central DM mass is clearly associated with the formation and subsequent evolution of the bar.
 Nonetheless, even though both have strong bars of similar strengths at $z = 0$, each lost different amounts of mass from the central regions.
 This is due to the fact that the bars formed at different times and evolved by different amounts.
 To investigate further the connection between the decrease in central DM mass and the prominence of the stellar bar, the age of the bar should be taken into account.
 The metric we use is the average mass loss rate between $z_{\rm peak}$ and $z = 0$, normalised by the peak DM mass within 2~kpc.
 We consider only those examples that exhibit a monotonic decrease in the central DM mass, e.g. haloes G1 and G2, but not G3.
+This selection was done by visually inspecting the central mass evolution of all the MW mass haloes in the simulation.
 Twenty-three out of the initial 45 haloes satisfy this criterion, which preferentially selects galaxies that have undergone relatively undisturbed evolution after the peak in central DM mass was reached.
 Finally, we exclude sudden DM mass decreases associated with the gas blowouts discussed in the previous section, since here we are interested in the bar-driven secular decrease.